 - 1. Make sure the Don't record texture checkbox is cleared. - 2.
 Adjust the capture frequency for texture frames (see Texture-Recording Mode) if necessary. - 3.
 Avoid turning off the flash bulb. - 4.
 Adjust the texture brightness in Preview mode by using the eponymous slider in the Scan panel. - 5.
 Scan the object using a tracking algorithm of your choice.
-Captured frames are marked with the letter "T" in the Workspace panel (surface-view mode) (see Figure 8.2, right). - 6.
-Process the data and create a model, consulting the list in the beginning of Data Processing or Autopilot.
+Captured frames are marked with the letter "T" in the Workspace panel (surface-view mode) (see Figure 43, right). - 6.
+Process the data and create a model, consulting the list in the beginning of Data Processing or Autopilot. - 7.
+Run a mesh-simplification algorithm for the resulting model (see Mesh Simplification) to accelerate the texturing process. - 8.
+Use the Texture panel to apply the texture to the model.